Home

 The pareto principle prioritizes information.
 It shows the relative importance of things by charting them from left to right.

-It frequently becomes clear that eighty percent of effects are within twenty percent of the components measured.
+In many situations eighty percent of effects are within twenty percent of the components measured.

 A Pareto Principle Example

-We all use power in our homes or apartments.
-To save money on this electricity it makes sense to focus efforts on reducing the highest energy users.
 This can be done by creating a Pareto Diagram of energy costs and usage.Consider fourteen of the top consumers of electricity in a standard home that is 2,100 ft2 with 8 rooms.

 The power consumers are: